cruentusmors/Claude.ai-Font-Fix/code-review.md

 Pull Request Overview
 ---------------------

-This PR enhances the Claude Font Fix extension with comprehensive accessibility features, specifically adding dyslexic-friendly fonts and improved customization options for users with visual processing differences.
+This PR transforms the Claude Font Fix extension into a comprehensive accessibility tool by integrating dyslexic-friendly fonts and enhanced customization features.
+The changes focus on improving readability for users with dyslexia and visual processing differences while maintaining the extension's core functionality.

+Key changes include:

--   Introduces 5 new dyslexic-friendly fonts including OpenDyslexic, Atkinson Hyperlegible, and Lexend
+-   Addition of 5 specialized accessibility fonts (OpenDyslexic, Atkinson Hyperlegible, Lexend, Sylexiad Sans, Comic Sans MS)
--   Implements web font loading detection with fallback mechanisms and debug tools
+-   Implementation of secure web font loading with CSP compliance and fallback mechanisms
--   Updates documentation and store descriptions to emphasize accessibility features
+-   Enhanced font detection system using Font Loading API with canvas-based fallback

 ### Reviewed Changes

-Copilot reviewed 9 out of 9 changed files in this pull request and generated 5 comments.
+Copilot reviewed 12 out of 12 changed files in this pull request and generated 4 comments.

 Show a summary per file